Rules and Conditions

 Championship Committee: The Championship Committee is an honorary committee, formed by at least three members: the President of ESLGA, the President of the National Senior (Ladies) Golf Association of the organizing country and the President of the Club, where the tournament is being played, or their deputies.
 The Championship Committee watches over and shall strive for a good atmosphere during the event and ensure that the tournament is being played in the true spirit of the game.
 This Committee may give advice to anyone at any time.

 Tournament Committee: The Tournament Committee is formed by the hosting country and is responsible for the organization of the tournament.
 The Committee, responsibilities are defined in the Rules of Golf 33 and 34.
 The composition of the Committee is up to the hosting country, but shall consist of at least one official referee and one person nominated by the ESLGA Committee.
 Also a Tournament Director shall be designated.

 The Masters Team Championship is an annual tournament of the European Senior Ladies Golf Association (ESLGA), open to amateur golfers of ESLGA Members.

 The tournament will take place in the countries of the ESLGA members, rotation not being obligatory.
 The ESLGA’s General Meeting is entitled to grant the organization of this tournament to a particular Association during one or several years, its choice not being based on who applied first, but on criteria such as accessibility, general quality, economy, climate and other factors.
 Every year the ESLGA’s General Meeting will establish the location and the date of the tournament, normally in the first half of July, at least three years ahead.

 III ENTRY REQUIREMENTS AND FEES

-For the tournament, ESLGA members may enter one team of four to five players with a handicap of 18 or lower.
+For the tournament, ESLGA members may enter one team of four to five players with a handicap index of 18 or lower.